microsoft/aerial_wildlife_detection/doc/custom_model.md

                 modules when starting up.
                 Args:
                     project: String, name of the project the model is run in
-                    config: Configuration for the general AIde setup
+                    config: Configuration for the general AIDE setup
                     dbConnector: Access to the project database
                     fileServer: Access to the instance storing the images
                     options: A custom set of options in JSON format for this model